vx-zone/vx-zone.github.io/_posts/2022-10-02-ramanalysis-ahmet.md

 Virtual address descriptor, this will be useful because it will give us the information about;

 DLL files, memory protection, type, and more... so we parsed Notepad to `vad`.
 You can also check it via Rekall framework simultaneously.

-if the given statements is true then, we will get `True` from that function.
+If the given statements is true then, we will get `True` from that function.
 This means we can get the UniqueProcessId from that process.

 ### def thread()